Minimum curvature flow and martingale exit times: Introduction and main results

 showing that $\tau_K\le u(x)$.
 If $a(t)$ maximizes the left-hand side of \eqref{eq_intro_11}, we have equality and expect that $u$ coincides with the value function.
 Still heuristically, this happens when $X$ fluctuates only along the minimal principle curvature directions of the level surfaces of $u$.
 This minimizes the speed at which $X$ moves ``outwards'' toward $\partial K$, and maximizes the amount of time $X$ spends in $K$.

 This discussion suggests that optimally, $X$ lies on the evolving front of the time-reversed minimum curvature flow.
 More precisely, before exiting $K$, one expects that $X$ satisfies $v(X(t))=v(x)-t$ under some optimal law $\P\in\Pcal_x$, $x\in K$.
 Theorem~\ref{T_smooth_case} below shows that this is true if $K$ is a polytope and $v$ sufficiently regular.
 It is however false in general, even if $v$ is smooth; see Example~\ref{E_target_superlevel}.
-Controlling the martingale $X$ so as to maintain $v(X(t))=v(x)-t$ can be viewed as a {\em stochastic target problem}.
-Our work is therefore closely related to this literature; see e.g.\ \citet{son_tou_02,son_tou_02b,son_tou_03,tou_12_book}.

 In the case where $K$ is not convex, we get a somewhat different flow.
 Similarly to the positive curvature flow of \cite{koh_ser_06}, it is now the positive part of the minimum principal curvature that determines the speed of the flow.